Graduate School Courses

 Summer Research (Optional)

-Occurring between the first and second year, the Summer Research Program is a non-credit bearing instructional option designed to enable graduate students to conduct pre-MA-thesis research at one or more discrete locations either in the United States or abroad.
-Students identify a field site(s) where they can obtain first-hand experience as well as pursue research in an area of scholarly interest.
-Given the experiential nature of the program, it is expected that the theoretical framework of the study will contain both quantitative and qualitative elements, include a comparative dimension, and involve a large degree of face-to-face and/or on-site data collection, a creative combination of “talk, text, and interaction” (Silverman 2000).
+The Summer Research Program, which occurs between the first and second years, is a non-credit-bearing instructional option designed to enable graduate students to conduct MA thesis research.
+This may include work at one or more discrete locations in the United States or abroad.
+Students may identify a field site(s) where they can obtain first-hand experience and pursue research in an area of scholarly interest.

 Units